qi-rub/Quirky/README.md

 # npm run build-debug -- --profile="Quest 1"
 ```

-Confirm the output works by opening `out/QuirkyQuest1.html` with a web browser.
+Confirm the build succeeded by opening `out/QuirkyQuest1.html` with a web browser.